 How Much So, Though, Can Fat Burners Actually Work for Weight Loss?

-This is the important question that people ought to be asking, and the disappointing answer is: not much at all.
+This is the important follow up question that people ought to be asking, and the disappointing answer is: not much at all.

 Ephedrine is … able to induce fat loss via increasing the amount of fat available for fuel as well as by increasing heat expenditure [thermogenesis].
 It has been implicated in increasing the metabolic rate by up to 5% in humans – (Examine.com)

 5% of an assumed average 2000 calorie/day metabolism comes to a mere 100 calories, which is about 2 Oreos.
-Point being, even the quazi illicit “good stuff” like ephedrine can only, at best, give you a very small nudge in the right direction.
-It’s reasonable to assume that over the counter agents, though there are some that are actually scientifically proven to be effective, probably cap out at less than 5%.
+Point being, even the quasi illicit “good stuff” like ephedrine can only, at best, give you a very small nudge in the right direction.
+It’s reasonable to assume that sparsely legit over the counter agents probably cap out at less than 5%.

 The Proprietary Blend Problem